David-OConnor/lin-alg/README.md

 Vector and Quaternion types are *copy*.

 For Compatibility with no_std tgts, e.g. embedded.
 Use the `no_std` feature.
 This feature ommits `std::fmt::Display` implementations.
-For computer-graphics functionality (e.g. specialty matrix constructors, and [de]serialization to byte arrays), use the `computer_graphics` For bincode binary encoding and decoding, use the `encode` feature.
+For computer-graphics functionality (e.g. specialty matrix constructors, and [de]serialization to byte arrays for passing to and from GPUs), use the `computer_graphics`
+For bincode binary encoding and decoding, use the `encode` feature.

 Do not run `cargo fmt` on this code base; the macro used to prevent duplication of code between `f32` and f64` mules causes undesirable behavior.